 These features are often overlooked by big-time aviation experts who insist that SkyMiles are useless.
 However, we feel these sales offer an extra chance at getting more out of your miles.

 Easy to Earn

 Above all else, Delta SkyMiles are easier to pile up than any other domestic airline program.
-Delta has four co-branded American Express credit cards: The Delta Blue Card, SkyMiles Gold Card, SkyMiles Platinum Card, and Delta Reserve Card.
-There are even business versions of three of them.
-You can earn the sign-up bonus on each personal and business card once per lifetime.
+Delta has four co-branded American Express credit cards: The Delta SkyMiles Blue American Express Card, Delta SkyMiles Gold American Express Card, Delta SkyMiles Platinum American Express Card, and Delta SkyMiles Reserve American Express Card lifetime.
 If you were to apply to all seven cards over time, you’d be able to accumulate a sizable war chest of SkyMiles.

-In addition, you can transfer American Express Membership Rewards points – from cards like the American Express Platinum.
-And Marriott Bonvoy points also transfer to Delta on a 3:1 basis.
+In addition, you can transfer American Express Membership Rewards points – from cards like the Platinum Card from American Express And Marriott Bonvoy points also transfer to Delta on a 3:1 basis.
 Add in some other one-off partnerships like with Lyft and Airbnb, and Delta SkyMiles are some of the easiest miles to earn.

 An easy-to-follow award chart is pointless if you can’t get the miles to fund those travels.
 This is an area where Delta truly excels.